-Brief Summary of First Substitute Bill
+Brief Summary of Bill

-- Modifies the student transportation allocation formula and establishes related audit, reporting, and data collection requirements. - Provides 100 percent reimbursement to school districts for transportation expenditures attributable to serving students in distinct passenger categories. - Expands the definition of "to and from school" to include the transportation of students participating in career connected and work-based learning opportunities. - Requires the Office of the Superintendent of Public Instruction to provide an analysis of school district transportation costs and allocations to the Legislature by June 1, 2026. - Repeals the Transportation Alternate Funding Grant Program. - Provides that pupil transportation services contracts entered into, renewed, or extended after September 1, 2023, must require the contractor to provide employee health and retirement benefits comparable to those received by school employees.
+- Modifies the student transportation allocation formula and establishes related audit, reporting, and data collection requirements. - Provides 100 percent reimbursement to school districts for transportation expenditures attributable to serving students in distinct passenger categories. - Requires the Office of the Superintendent of Public Instruction to provide an analysis of school district transportation costs and allocations to the Legislature by June 1, 2027. - Repeals the Transportation Alternate Funding Grant Program. - Provides that pupil transportation services contracts entered into, renewed, or extended after September 1, 2024, must require the contractor to provide employee health and retirement benefits comparable to those received by school employees.